Yahoo rejects fears hackers will exploit old user IDs

 Yahoo hopes the plan will spark fresh interest in its Web products like Mail, where users prefer individualized user IDs often derived from common names.
 But criticism of the plan comes at a time when fears over the security of personal information on the Internet have been heightened by revelations of massive U.S. government snooping and international online crime.

-Yahoo stressed that it has put in place various safeguards, such as coordinating with other major Web companies including Google Inc and Amazon Inc to minimize the risk of identity theft.
+Yahoo stressed that it has put in place various safeguards, such as coordinating with other major Web companies including Google Inc (GOOG.O) and Amazon Inc (AMZN.O) to minimize the risk of identity theft.

 The possibility of identity theft is "something we are aware of and we've gone through a bunch of different steps to mitigate that concern," said Dylan Casey, a senior director for consumer platforms.
 "We put a lot of thought, a lot of resources dedicated to this project."